sker65/serial-media-srv/README.md

 # movie playback
 if a movie is playing the server remembers its name, so if the same movie is requested twice, the movie just plays on (no rewind or interruption)

-# install on raspbian
+# install on raspbian stretch / dietpi

+Beginning with version 1.0.4 the serial media server is no longer using yamuplay or omxplayer python extension (didn't work).
+There is also an image available to make the setup even easier, see here https://go-dmd.de/produkt/serial-media-server-image/

 Base image is raspian lite stretch or dietpi.
 Then run / install the following commands ...

 ```
-Beginning with version 1.0.4 the serial media server is no longer using yamuplay or omxplayer python extension (didn't work).
-There is also an image available to make the setup even easier, see here https://go-dmd.de/produkt/serial-media-server-image/

 apt-get update
 apt-get install omxplayer
 apt-get install fbset